cbail/textnets/README.md

 ### Two-mode networks

-It is important to note that the textnet package constructs two-mode networks, also known as affiliation or bipartite networks.
-Such networks include two sets of nodes (vertices), and edges (links) are only created between nodes belonging to different sets.
-In textnets, one node set is always comprised of the words found across documents.
-The other is specified by the user and can include the documents themselves, or some meta data about those documents, such as the authors, publishers, dates, etc. These two node sets are extracted from the `textvar` and `groupvar` input parameters respectively, and are described further below.

-To clarify two-mode networks, let's take the example of a network where the first node set is words found in US newspaper headlines on July 20, 1969 (the first moon landing), and the second node set is the newspapers themselves.
+Before we move on to a working example, it is important to note that the textnet package constructs two-mode networks, also known as affiliation or bipartite networks.
+Such networks include two sets of nodes (vertices), with edges (links) only drawn between nodes belonging to **different** sets.
+To clarify the concept, let's take the example of a network where the first node set is words found in US newspaper headlines on July 20, 1969 (the first moon landing), and the second node set is the newspapers themselves.
 That data would look something like this:

 <div style="width:450px; height=450px">
 ![](https://raw.github.com/cbail/textnets/master/figures/moonlanding_headlines.png)